Third Hour Now up and running on the Rush Limbaugh program.

 Yes, sir.

-I hope you're you know, we really need to get the EPA out there because last I saw there was a lot of smoke there, and it had to be due to global warming.
+I hope you're, you know, we really need to get the EPA out there because last I saw, there was a lot of smoke there, and it had to be due to global warming.

-And they do an excellent job, the forests are gorgeous because they manage them correctly.
+The forests are gorgeous because they manage them correctly.

-Isn't it amazing how the profit motive, the lowly profit motive, can focus the mind and be a better steward of our natural resources than any distant dissembling bureaucrat?
+Isn't it amazing how the profit motive, the lowly profit motive, can focus the mind and be a better steward of our natural resources than any distant, dissembling bureaucrat?

-Well, first they wanted to put out every fire as soon as it started, and now the answer from the environmental left is well, we just gotta let them burn willy-nilly.
+Well, first they wanted to put out every fire as soon as it started.

-Well, you've got to they've got to be controlled.
+Well, they've got to be controlled.

 And where that's done correctly, the forests are gorgeous.

-What you're talking about in a fill philosophical context is the tragedy of the commons, and that's the notion when everybody owns something, i.e.
+What you're talking about in a philosophical context is the tragedy of the commons, and that's the notion when everybody owns something, i.e. the government, nobody owns it.

 There is no interest.